The National Council

 Definition

-The National Council or Nationalrat (Volkskammer, Erste Kammer, Grosse Kammer) represents the people in the parliamentary system.
+The National Council, also known as the Nationalrat (Volkskammer, Erste Kammer, Grosse Kammer), represents the people in the parliamentary system.

 It has powers identical to those of the Council of States (discussed in the previous contribution).
-The two hundred seats are distributed based on the proportionality of the votes obtained in the elections every four years.
+The 200 seats are distributed in proportion to the votes obtained in elections held every four years.

 Seats

 The twenty-six cantons are the constituencies.
-The number of their inhabitants is decisive for their number of seats.
-The smallest cantons have one seat (Appenzell Innerrhoden, Appenzell Ausserrhoden, Uri, Glarus, Obwalden, Nidwalden, the largest cantons thirty-five (Zürich), twenty-four (Bern) and nineteen (Vaud).
-The remaining cantons are between two (Jura) and sixteen (Aargau) seats.
+The number of their inhabitants is decisive for the number of their seats.
+The smallest cantons have one seat (Appenzell Innerrhoden, Appenzell Ausserrhoden, Uri, Glarus, Obwalden, and Nidwalden), while the largest cantons have thirty-five (Zürich), twenty-four (Bern), and nineteen (Vaud).
+The remaining cantons have between two (Jura) and sixteen (Aargau) seats.

 Citizens vote for political parties, which then form alliances in parliament.
 A previous article discussed the relationship with the government or Federal Council (Bundesrat, Conseil fédéral).